Updated 11 December 2020

 Click on the tabs below to find out what action to take in each scenario.

-They need to self-isolate straight away, and complete this online form to arrange to be tested.
+They need to self-isolate straight away, and complete this online form to arrange to be tested if they have not already done so.

 If the test is positive, they need to continue to self-isolate for 10 days from the time their symptoms started.